grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/introduction.md

 ## The problem

 Plugin authors typically want their plugins to be compatible with a range of Grafana versions.
 This can be challenging as things such as environment, APIs and UI components may differ from one Grafana version to another.
-Manually testing a plugin across multiple versions of Grafana is a tedious process, so in most cases E2E testing offers a better solution. `@grafana/plugin-e2e` offers a consistent way to interact with the Grafana UI without having to handle UI deviations in the plugin test code.
+Manually testing a plugin across multiple versions of Grafana is a tedious process, so in most cases E2E testing offers a better solution.

-## Compatibility
+## The solution

-`@grafana/plugin-e2e` API's are guaranteed to work with all the latest minor versions of Grafana since 8.5.0.
+`@grafana/plugin-e2e` offers a consistent way to interact with the Grafana UI without having to handle UI deviations in the plugin test code.
+The API's of `@grafana/plugin-e2e` are guaranteed to work with all the latest minor versions of Grafana since 8.5.0.
+In addition to cross version compatibility, it provides a set of features that simplifies the e2e testing experience:

+- **Predefined Fixtures:** Offers a set of predefined fixtures that are tailored for Grafana plugin testing.
+- **Custom Models:** Provides custom models that represent pages and components in Grafana, simplifying maintenance and creating reusable code to avoid repetition.
+- **Expect Matchers:** Includes a range of expect matchers that are specialized for Grafana plugin assertions, helping you validate plugin behavior more effectively.
+- **Integration with Playwright:** Seamlessly integrates with the Playwright testing framework, leveraging its powerful browser automation capabilities.